kurisuto/crowdsourced_ocr_corrections/README.md

 The system is set up to allow volunteers to correct one line of text at a time.

-Here is a basic user interface displaying one line of text, and the uncorrected but editable OCR output for that line:
+Here is a basic user interface displaying one line of text.

 ![Alt text](images/design_02.png?raw=true "Image 2")

+The two UI elements here are:
+* The cropped image of a line of text
+* An editable text box containing the corresponding raw OCR output

 ## System design